AmrGomaa3/assembly_learn/hello_world/README.md

 ## How It Works

-The program writes “Hello, World!” to standard output using Linux system calls directly, without the C standard library.
+The program writes “Hello, World!” to the console then exits using Linux system calls directly, without the C standard library.

 ### Code Breakdown